 - Calculate the Average Common Equity by summing the opening and ending equity and then dividing the result by 2

 - Plug the Adjusted Net Income and the Average Common Equity into the formula

 Interpretation & Analysis

-The return on common stockholders' equity ratio is also a useful way to measure the historical financial performance of an individual business, over a period of time.
+Apart from measuring a company's current profitability, the return on common stockholders' equity ratio can also be used to evaluate the historical financial performance of a business over a period of time.

 Cautions & Further Explanation